metadata-research/yamz/README.md

     [Install]
     WantedBy=multi-user.target

-Start the service.
+Start the service:

 `sudo systemctl start yamz`

-Enable the service so that it starts at boot.
+Enable the service so that it starts at boot:

 `sudo systemctl enable yamz`

-Check the status.
+Check the status:

 `sudo systemctl status yamz`